pharmacologie-caen/vigicaen/README.md

 [here](https://doi.org/10.1016/j.therap.2020.02.022) (English) or
 [here](https://doi.org/10.1016/j.therap.2019.01.006) (French).

-vigicaen is a R package, so you need to have R installed on your computer, and optionally RStudio.
+vigicaen is an R package, so you need to have R installed on your computer, and optionally RStudio.

 Use of VigiBase Extract Case Level and the subsequent WHODrug data